Skip to content

 Our seasoned bankruptcy lawyers are highly regarded throughout Ohio and have received extensive recognition for our legal services, including an A+ rating from the Better Business Bureau.
 Get a free initial consultation with one of our highly experienced lawyers by calling one of our offices throughout Ohio, or you can fill out our contact form.

-What Is a Tax Lien?
+What Is a State Tax Lien?

-A tax lien is basically a claim made against your property by a tax-collecting agency when you fail to pay the taxes you owe.
+A state tax lien is basically a claim made against your property by a tax-collecting agency when you fail to pay the taxes you owe.
 If you fail to repay the debt, the entity with the lien can sell the property that is subject to the lien.

 Tax liens can be placed against individuals or businesses that do not pay taxes that they owe.